 You can also get dehydration when you’re sick or have gastroenteritis.
 Dehydration risk is elevated if you’re vomiting, have severe diarrhea, or a high fever.

-While anyone can become dehydrated, some people have a higher risk of getting dehydration.
-Older people and young children experience dehydration at higher rates.
 Older adults with ailments like Crohn’s disease and other digestive disorders may have a higher risk of dehydration cramps.
-People who take diuretics like medications for high blood pressure are at increased risk of dehydration.
-That’s because diuretics can change the concentration of electrolytes like sodium and potassium.
+People who take diuretics, like medications for high blood pressure, are at increased risk of dehydration because diuretics can change the concentration of electrolytes like sodium and potassium.
 That also means an increased risk of dehydration cramps.

 Here are some signs of dehydration to watch out for: